Skip to main content

 Teacher mobility

 The national legislation does not lay down any specific arrangements for learning mobility of teachers.
-However, pursuant to general provisions of the Act of 26 January 1982, The Teachers’ Charter (as subsequently amended) (Ustawa Karta Nauczyciela z dnia 26 stycznia 1982 r. (z późn. zm.)), full-time teachers are entitled to paid training leave to follow a degree or non-degree postgraduate programme or a training programme offered by higher education institutions and in-service teacher training institutions, respectively.
+However, pursuant to general provisions of the Act of 26 January 1982, The Teachers’ Charter (as subsequently amended) (ustawa Karta Nauczyciela z dnia 26 stycznia 1982 r. (z późn. zm.)), full-time teachers are entitled to paid training leave to follow a degree or non-degree postgraduate programme or a training programme offered by higher education institutions and in-service teacher training institutions, respectively.
 Teachers may also be granted paid or unpaid leave for research, artistic or learning or training purposes.

 There are no specific national regulations or recommendations on the recognition of performance or outcomes of training carried out during a mobility period.
-However, teacher performance appraisal takes into consideration a training period undertaken abroad insofar as appraisal covers, among other things, the involvement in professional development activities (Regulation of the Minister of Education and Science of 25 August 2022 on the teacher performance appraisal / Rozporządzenie Ministra Edukacji i Nauki z dnia 25 sierpnia 2022 r. w sprawie oceny pracy nauczycieli).
+However, teacher performance appraisal takes into consideration a training period undertaken abroad insofar as appraisal covers, among other things, professional development activities (Regulation of the Minister of Education and Science of 25 August 2022 on the teacher performance appraisal / Rozporządzenie Ministra Edukacji i Nauki z dnia 25 sierpnia 2022 r. w sprawie oceny pracy nauczycieli).

-State-budget funding managed by the bodies which administer schools can be allocated for in-service teacher training, including, for example, a training period abroad (Regulation of the Minister of National Education of 23 August 2019 on financial support for teacher professional development, specific objectives of in-service vocational training and the procedure and conditions for teachers undertaking in-service vocational training / Rozporządzenie Ministra Edukacji Narodowej z 23 sierpnia 2019 r. w sprawie dofinansowania doskonalenia zawodowego nauczycieli, szczegółowych celów szkolenia branżowego oraz trybu i warunków kierowania nauczycieli na szkolenia branżowe).
+State-budget funding managed by the bodies that administer schools can be allocated for in-service teacher training, including, for example, a training period abroad (Regulation of the Minister of National Education of 23 August 2019 on financial support for teacher professional development, specific objectives of in-service vocational training and the procedure and conditions for teachers undertaking in-service vocational training / Rozporządzenie Ministra Edukacji Narodowej z 23 sierpnia 2019 r. w sprawie dofinansowania doskonalenia zawodowego nauczycieli, szczegółowych celów szkolenia branżowego oraz trybu i warunków kierowania nauczycieli na szkolenia branżowe).

 The Erasmus+ Programme, (2014-2020, 2021-2027) is administered in Poland by the Foundation for the Development of the Education System.
 Teachers, leaders and other staff from all types of schools and other school education institutions (for example, school inspectors, counsellors) participate in learning mobility mainly in Learning mobility projects which offer three types of mobility opportunities: job shadowing, teaching or training assignments and training courses at institutions abroad.
 Short-term mobility opportunities, linked to specific objectives of a project, are also available to school education and vocational education and training staff in various other types of Erasmus+ projects.